 That’s why tradition prefers mostly dual transmission -from master to student.
-Through learning of Companions of the Tour de France or other traditional corporations, you can still find some ancient nuggets, that the masters of work have left intact, polished by them and by all who have taught.
+Through learning of or other traditional corporations, you can still find some ancient nuggets, that the masters of work have left intact, polished by them and by all who have taught.
 Our modern educational system, ignoring the traditional learning methods, has made our young scholars monkeys just good to strum on a keyboard, whatever their profession.
 And it is a drag.

 All the external knowing is virtual, all the virtual is pure learning.
 All the internal knowledge goes through the alchemy of two skins touching each other.
 All loving is an act, any act is knowledge, all knowledge is an act of love.

 In the apprenticeship of Companions of the Tour de France or other traditional guilds, one can still find some ancient nuggets, which the masters of Labour transmitted intact, polished by their care and by all those who taught them.
 These traditions are lost as electronic communication replaces physical contact.
 Sacred teaching is transmitted only in face-to-face.
 And only through the oral.
 They are therefore definitively lost.
 No matter how hard I try to give you the bottom of the charts, the writing flies in the wind.
 Come and see me.
 Come sit at my table, eat with me what I cooked for you.